Gangs of Madras: Production

 The film marks the second directorial for producer turned director C. V. Kumar after Maayavan (2017) and also produced by himself under his production banner CV Kumar Productions.
 The film is based on a gangster woman from Chennai.

 Soundtrack

-The music for the film's songs is composed by debutant Hari Dafusia, while the film's score is composed by Shyamalangan and music supervision is helmed by Santhosh Narayanan.
+The film's songs were composed by debutant Hari Dafusia, while the score is composed by Shyamalangan and music supervision is helmed by Santhosh Narayanan.